 What’s in your tool bag?

-What do you feel is your biggest mistake you made throughout your career?
+What do you feel is the biggest mistake you made throughout your career?
 What did it teach you?

 “I once tried to fix a power amp during soundcheck and forgot to unplug it first!
 It taught me not to panic because things get forgotten!”